-Bitcoin is a decentralized, peer-to-peer, digital currency as well as a payment system, which doesn’t fall under the control of any central authority.
-The value of bitcoin is determined solely by the market, through the natural, age-old dynamic of supply and demand.
+A cryptocurrency is a decentralized, peer-to-peer, digital currency.
+Such currencies, their payment system, and their issuing technique generally do not fall under the control of any centralized authority.
+The value of a cryptocurrency is determined solely by the market via the typical dynamic of balancing supply and demand.

-Here we present a few trusted brokers that offer trading in bitcoins and other major cryptocurrencies:
+Here are a few trusted brokers that offer trading in bitcoins and other major cryptocurrencies:

-Currently worth more than $2,300 per unit, bitcoin’s beginnings were rather humble.
-Created by a programmer – or rather, by a team of programmers – known as Satoshi Nakamoto, bitcoin was released as an open-source project in 2009.
-Embraced by a number of programmers drawn in by the obvious advantages presented by a decentralized, free-floating currency, bitcoin began to gain gradual acceptance, also aided by the fact that it was one of the first-comers to the crypto-currency scene.
-More and more merchants began accepting bitcoin payments and as central banking authorities made it clear they wouldn’t push law enforcement to crack down on the budding digital currency economy, the value of bitcoin exploded.
+Bitcoin was the first decentralized cryptocurrency, and it remains one of the most popular among traders.
+Bitcoin was created by a team of programmers known collectively as Satoshi Nakamoto and was released as an open-source project in 2009.
+Embraced by a number of programmers drawn in by the obvious advantages presented by a decentralized and free-floating currency, bitcoin began to gain gradual acceptance and was also aided by the fact that it was one of the first-comers to the crypto-currency scene.
+More and more merchants began accepting bitcoin payments and as central banking authorities made it clear they would not encourage law enforcement to crack down on the budding digital currency economy, the value of bitcoins exploded.

-Online exchanges and wallet services sprung up, looking to make it easier for people to purchase, hold and spend bitcoins.
-While some of these services ended up going down in flames (in some cases nearly dragging bitcoin down with them into oblivion), bitcoin prevailed and it even managed to thrive.
+This encouraged online exchanges and wallet services to spring up, which in turn made it easier for people to purchase, hold and spend bitcoins.
+While some of these services ended up going down in flames, and in some cases nearly dragging bitcoin down with them into oblivion, bitcoin prevailed, and it even managed to thrive.

-Although most of the rank-and-file users turn to an exchange to sell their bitcoins for fiat currency, in some cases – especially when larger volumes are concerned – various brokers handle such transfers in an OTC (Over The Counter) setup.
-Besides protecting the currency from increased volatility, such OTC trades handled by seasoned brokers serves to protect the cryptocurrency from increased volatility due to large size transactions being executed on an exchange traded market.
+Most bitcoin and cryptocurrency users turn to an exchange to sell their cryptocurrency for fiat currency.
+Nevertheless, in some cases – especially when larger volumes are concerned – various brokers handle such transfers as an Over the Counter or OTC transaction.
+Having such OTC trades handled by seasoned brokers serves to protect the cryptocurrency from increased volatility due to large size transactions being executed on an exchange traded market.
 For a list of exchanges try BestBitcoinExchange.

 Besides being dealt through specialized cryptocurrency brokers and exchanges, virtual currencies are also traded by reputable forex brokers who have added bitcoins and perhaps certain other cryptocurrencies to their selection of tradable assets available to their clients.
-When transacted through these brokerages, cryptocurrency trading profits are realized the traditional way: by buying low and selling high.
+When transacted through these brokerages, cryptocurrency trading profits are realized in the traditional manner by buying low and selling high.